Theme & Learning Community Housing

 Cypress

-This residence option is for freshmen interested in the Students for Violence Prevention Program (SVP).
+This residence option is for students interested in the Students for Violence Prevention Program (SVP).
 Final placement in this area is dependent upon acceptance into the SVP Program.
 The SVP living community centralizes the importance of community, consent, respect, and supporting one another.
 It is intended to support you as you develop skills to change the culture of violence.
 Anchored by the award-winning student bystander intervention movement CHECK IT, this program offers you the chance to develop skills in violence prevention, build community, and take meaningful courses with faculty that care about you, your well-being, and social justice.